 About Veterinary Care in Newbury

 There are 11 veterinary clinics in Newbury, with an average Google rating of 4.8★.
-Among these, all 11 clinics provide care for dogs and cats, while none offer services for farm or large animals.
-Five clinics offer emergency or out-of-hours care, but no clinic provides 24-hour veterinary coverage.
-Routine care, surgery, diagnostics, dental services, and emergency treatment are available locally.
-With 1473 total reviews and four clinics offering veterinary nurse training, Newbury has a strong veterinary service landscape supported by a significant number of clinics with websites, enhancing accessibility and information availability for pet owners.
+Nine clinics treat dogs and cats, while four offer services for farm or large animals.
+Five clinics provide emergency or out-of-hours care, though there is no continuous 24-hour veterinary cover available locally.

 Best Rated Veterinary Clinics in Newbury, Berkshire